mitchelrock/odin-recipes/README.md

 # odin-recipes

-This recipe website will be a part of my portfolio in the future.
+This is a project which will demonstrates what I've learned in the Odin Project HTML Foundations course.
+The contents of the site is how to cook some of my favorite recipes.